 Baby’s Care After a Cesarean Delivery

 Once the baby is checked over, a nurse will wrap the baby in blankets and bring the baby to you.
-In some cases, babies born by cesarean will first need to be watched in the nursery for a short time.
+In some cases, babies born by cesarean section will first need to be watched in the nursery for a short time.
 All of the usual procedures, such as weighing and giving medicines, are done there.
 Usually, your baby can be brought to you while you are in the recovery area after surgery.
-Breastfeeding can begin in the first hours right in the recovery room, just as with a vaginal delivery.
+Breastfeeding can start in the first hours right in the recovery room, just as with a vaginal delivery.